kanchukaitis/geog696f_space_time_methods/README.md

 Unlike MATLAB and R (via RStudio), there is no single software package used for Python development.
 Indeed, you could develop Python with just text files and the command line.
 In this class I will used [VS Code](https://code.visualstudio.com/), a free and multi-languages IDE.
 You can also develop your code entirely in [Jupyter notebooks in your browser](https://www.codecademy.com/article/how-to-use-jupyter-notebooks) if you wish.
 Another popular IDE is [PyCharm](https://www.jetbrains.com/pycharm/), which is excellent but not free.
 Finally, there is now [Positron](https://github.com/posit-dev/positron), from the makers of RStudio - it is still in development, but looks promising.

-It isn't important which IDE you chose.
+It isn't important which IDE you choose.

+## Running notebooks in your browser

+You can find step-by-step instructions for running Jupyter notebooks locally in your browser [here](https://docs.jupyter.org/en/latest/running.html)

 ## Getting Started with Python